evanwill/_drafts/_notes/ubuntu-tips.md

 - Python: Ubuntu comes with a system Python version installed.
 If you want to work with Python, its a good idea to install a more up-to-date version for your user account.
 I suggest [Anaconda](https://www.continuum.io/downloads), a scientific Python distribution with comes packages with everything you need, including iPython and Jupyter Notebook.
 Then [set up Jupyter](https://evanwill.github.io/_drafts/notes/dual-python-notebook.html) with Py 2, 3, and R.
 - Git: `sudo apt-get install git` do it!
 - Image editing: GIMP.
 If you use raw images, check out Darktable as well.
-- Vector drawing: Inkscape.
+- Vector drawing: Inkscape or Vectr.
 - Ebook manager: Calibre, if you have ebooks, this helps you manage them and connect with reading devices.
 It also has great built in editing and conversion tools.
-- KeePassX for passwords.
+- KeePass2 or KeePassX for passwords.

 ## Tweak settings